Sections of This Topic Include

 5. What options do I have to collect that information?

-With secondary information sources, collection is straightforward.
-You go to the source (library, resource center or website) and ask for the information.
+With secondary information sources, the collection is straightforward.
+You go to the source (library, resource center, or website) and ask for the information.
 With primary information sources, deciding upon the right method is a little more involved.
-When considering your options, always remember to keep your business decision, timing and the information you really need clearly in your mind.
+When considering your options, always remember to keep your business decision, timing, and the information you really need clearly in your mind.
 These will help you to make the best decision.

 6. What resources do I have to collect that information?
 Who or what can help me?

 You are almost ready to go out and do your research.
 One final consideration is about the resources you have, or have access to.
 These resources can include: